artemist/blog/_drafts/journald-1.md

 These fields help you figure out if the error is coming from this computer, OS install, or boot.
 - **_BOOT_ID** is a unique ID (UUID in this case) generated at every startup.
 The kernel creates it and you can access the current one at `/proc/sys/kernel/random/boot_id`.
 I've found it useful to help figure out if I've rebooted my system since an error occurred.
 - **_MACHINE_ID** is a unique ID to the system which you can find in `/etc/machine-id`.
 This should be set on the first boot of your system by systemd and helps you figure out if the logs could be from before a system was reinstalled.
 - **_HOSTNAME** is the name of the system.
 You probably set this in install.
 There's a few places to get this but journald uses `/proc/sys/kernel/hostname` (what the kernel thinks your hostname is).
-You can also get the hostname from systemd-hostnamed (which lets you set non-ascii hostnames for some programs) or `/etc/hostname` (which is where systemd will read your hostname and tell it to the kernel), but these might be different.
+You can also get the hostname from systemd-hostnamed (which lets you set non-ASCII hostnames for some programs) or `/etc/hostname` (which is where systemd will read your hostname and tell it to the kernel), but these might be different.

 ### Process permissions
 These help you understand what kind of access a process has.
 You might get errors if a process has insufficient permission or runs as the wrong user
 - **_UID** tells you what user executed the process, as seen by journald.
 You can get this for your user with the command `id`.
 - **_GID** tells you which group the process was using, as seen by journald.
 While a user can have several groups, a process executes under one primary group ID
 - **_CAP_EFFECTIVE** provides what [capabilities](https://linux.die.net/man/7/capabilities) a process can use.
 Capabilities give fine-grained privileged access to processes without requiring them to be the root user.
 For example, binding to port 80 or 443 requires the CAP_NET_BIND_SERVICE capability.
 If _CAP_EFFECTIVE=0 then you know you've missed that capability.
 - **_SELINUX_CONTEXT** is an additional set of permissions when using the [SELinux LSM](https://www.redhat.com/en/topics/linux/what-is-selinux) (Linux Security Module).
-I don't use SELinux on this sytem so it just shows up as "kernel", meaning SELinux will not limit permissions.
+I don't use SELinux on this system so it just shows up as "kernel", meaning SELinux will not limit permissions.
 Fedora, CentOS, and RHEL use SELinux by default.

 ### systemd context
 If you're using journald you're almost certainly using systemd to start all your processes.
 Systemd organizes processes into "units", such as OS services and user sessions, and "slices", a set of similar units.